Mike Baxter on ABC's "Last Man Standing"

-Allen was Santa once again for "The Santa Clause 3" in 2006, and that same year starred in the comedy "Zoom" and in the updated version of the Disney classic, "The Shaggy Dog."
-In 2007 he was in the hit comedy "Wild Hogs," opposite John Travolta, Martin Lawrence and William H. Macy, and in 2008 starred in the drama "Redbelt."
+In 2006, Allen starred in “The Santa Clause 3,” in which he once again reprised his role as Santa Claus.
+That same year, he starred in the comedy “Zoom” and in the updated version of the Disney classic “The Shaggy Dog.”
+In 2007, he starred opposite John Travolta, Martin Lawrence and William H. Macy in the hit comedy “Wild Hogs.”
+In 2008 Allen starred in the drama “Redbelt.”

-Allen reprised his role as Buzz Lightyear in "Toy Story 3" in 2010, and also starred in his feature film directorial debut, "Crazy on the Outside," with Sigourney Weaver and Ray Liotta.
+In 2010, Allen reprised his role as Buzz Lightyear in “Toy Story 3.”
+That same year, he starred in his feature film directorial debut “Crazy On The Outside” with Sigourney Weaver and Ray Liotta.

 HOMETOWN Denver, CO